Testing¶

 - Install bisect_ppx with

-to build Goblint with bisect_ppx instrumentation. - Run tests (this will now generate
+make coverageto build Goblint with bisect_ppx instrumentation. - Run tests with coverage: